 Note special instructions for Short-Term Trainees: Appointing Short-Term Trainees on NRSA training grants at UW–Madison

-The appointment letter must provide the appointment type, start and end dates, stipend amount, language on tuition, benefits (e.g. health insurance), payback agreement requirement (if applicable) and travel allocation per the training grant award.
-Appointment letters should also clarify trainee expectations for completing training grant program requirements.
+The appointment letter must provide the appointment type, start and end dates, stipend amount, language on tuition, benefits (e.g. health insurance and NIH NRSA leave allowances), payback agreement requirement (if applicable) and travel allocation per the training grant award.
+Appointment letters should clarify trainee expectations for completing training grant program requirements.
 For example, this could include requirements in the following areas: Responsible Conduct of Research training, Individual Development Plans, Public Access Compliance, annual meetings with PD/PI, progress reports, participation in program activities, etc.

 Supplement Appointments are allowable but do come with some restrictions.